TimAnderson1/Coffee-Shop-Chain-Performance-Project/README.md

 **Quick insight:**

 This result indicates that customer spend per transaction is relatively low, although the data does not support conclusions about typical basket composition.

+## Limitations

+- The dataset does not include staffing levels, labour costs, queue lengths or service times, so the analysis cannot determine whether additional staffing would improve operational performance or profitability.
+- Each `transaction_id` appears only once in the dataset, so multi-product customer baskets cannot be reconstructed.
+This limits conclusions about product combinations, cross-selling or typical basket composition.
+- The dataset does not contain a customer identifier, so customer-level behaviour such as repeat purchasing, retention or individual spending patterns cannot be analysed.
+- The analysis covers January to June 2023 only, so conclusions should be interpreted within this six-month period rather than as evidence of longer-term seasonal or annual performance.

 ## Recommendations